 A zero-carbon house has much less exacting standards than the Passivhaus standard, typically 46kWh/m²/yr for detached houses.
 That’s still a demanding target, but not nearly as difficult to meet as the Passivhaus standard of 15kWh/m²/yr.
 The ‘zero carbon’ bit is then made up of a mixture of on-site renewables and carbon offsetting.

-In contrast, the Passivhaus standard doesn’t require any on-site renewables: it’s all about saving energy, not generating it.
+In contrast, while renewables can be added a Passivhaus home, it’s all about saving energy, not generating it.